AdaCore/training_material/courses/rust_essentials/glossary.md

 Example:
 - `T` in `struct Box<T>`

-Use **generic argument** for a concrete type, lifetime, or const supplied to it.
+Use **generic argument** for a type, lifetime, or const supplied at a use site.

 Example:
 - `u8` in `Vec<u8>`

+A generic argument may itself refer to a generic parameter.

 ### Trait and trait bound